Woodland which has been in continuous existence since 1600 (1750 in Scotland).

 Natural Resources Wales (NRW)

 The organisation responsible for advising the Welsh Government on the environment, created on 1 April 2013.
+NRW is responsible for the functions previously carried out by the Environment Agency in Wales, the Countryside Council for Wales and Forestry Commission Wales.

 Establishing woodland on ground that was not woodland in the recent past.